PurdueCAM2Project/SE4ML/sphinx-book/source/unsupervised/chapter_kmeans.rst

 programs.
 Using microseconds restrict the possible keys to only ``0`` and ``999999``, not the full scale of all possible integers.

+It is possible that the data points that should be in the cluster are put into different clusters.
+When this occurs, the results are not very useful.
+Since the *k-mean* algorithm does not guarantee finding the best clustering solution, it is advised running the program multiple times and find the result that has the smallest value of the cost function.